exratione/s3-object-streams/README.md

   bucket: 'exampleBucket1',
   // Optional, only list keys with the given prefix.
   prefix: 'examplePrefix/',
+  // Optional, group keys using a delimiter.
+  // delimiter: '/',
   // Optional, defaults to 1000.
 The number of objects per request.
   maxKeys: 1000
 });